opensearch-project/documentation-website/_install-and-configure/configuring-opensearch/network-settings.md

 - `transport.bind_host` (Static, list): Specifies an address or addresses to which an OpenSearch node binds to listen for incoming transport connections.

-- `transport.publish_host` (Static, list): Specifies an address or addresses which an OpenSearch node publishes to other nodes for transport communication.
+- `transport.publish_host` (Static, list): Specifies an address or addresses that an OpenSearch node publishes to other nodes for transport communication.